hXtreme/tasks3/CONTRIBUTING.rst

 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+A github workflow will trigger if tests pass and it will deploy the package to PyPI.